PjrCodes/CodeStyliser/README.md

 ## Usage

 This utility is written in Python 3.7.7, 64-Bit.
 However, you **dont** need to have python installed on your machine.
+If you cannot use the binary, you must have python installed.
+There are no external dependencies required.
+If running with python, replace `./codeStyliser` with `python codeStyliser.py`.
+You must download the whole repository.

 **NOTE:** The binary file attached works only for 64-Bit Linux systems.
-It **WILL** not run for any other operating system.
+It **WILL NOT** run for any other operating system.

 The binary has been tested on Ubuntu 16.04 LTS